JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 This is because we deployed the backend Ingress rules, allowing the frontend application to access the backend API, however we didn't configure the link between the backend API and the database.
 This mean our backend API receives traffic while one of its critical dependency is unreachable.

-> A successfull deployment doesn't mean a working application.
+> A successful deployment doesn't mean a working application.
 Be sure to implement health checks to detect healthy components and identify components which are ready to receive traffic.

 Kubernetes allows us to define [probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) in order to monitor our application lifecycle (running, ready, dead).